-At school, the poster-plastered walls seemed to close in after long days, edging in closer and closer until I felt energy-induced claustrophobia creeping up my spine.
+At school, the poster-plastered walls seemed to close in after long days, edging closer and closer until I felt energy-induced claustrophobia creeping up my spine.
 The blue and green and yellow of the carpet and walls and finger paintings tumbled and blurred as I turned myself upside down and shifted my weight onto my surprisingly steady palms.
 “No handstands in the classroom!” my teacher would admonish, kneeling beside me and gently lowering me to the floor, afraid my precarious center of gravity would soon destabilize.
 “You have to learn to stay seated.”
 To little me, this seemed just too much to ask; sitting down for such long periods seemed a feat only someone as grown up as she could accomplish.

 My mother knew she had to do something.
-Suddenly I was sitting in an over-air-conditioned room with a smiling lady who showed me flashcards of dogs and fire-trucks and houses, and prompted me to repeat as many as I could remember.
+Suddenly I was sitting in an over-air-conditioned room with a smiling lady who showed me flashcards of dogs and fire trucks and houses, and prompted me to repeat as many as I could remember.
 She gave me different samples of sounds, testing how long I could remain focused on the voice crackling through the recorder.
 I was too young to know that she was testing my attention span and mannerisms for ADHD.

-Channeling my excess physical energy into a productive activity, I soon realized that this solution could be applied to other areas of my life – even those that weren’t physical.
+I soon realized that this solution could be applied to other areas of my life – even those that weren’t physical.
 After all, I didn’t merely have an excess of physical energy, but mental energy as well.
 The world seemed to me an incredibly complicated tapestry, and I wanted to unravel its mysteries thread by thread.

-But merely reading the words on the page wasn’t enough.
-Somewhere inside myself, I had created my own worlds, unbeknownst to my conscious mind.
+But merely reading words on a page wasn’t enough.
+Somewhere inside me, I had created my own worlds, unbeknownst to my conscious mind.
 The day that my hand picked up a pen and put it to paper remains blurry in my memory; it is almost as though it happened of its own volition.
 I soon became addicted to the beauty of the English language, to the way hard consonants could be combined to elicit a sense of urgency and anger in a reader, and the way liquid consonants could be melded to coax out a sense of calm and happiness.